artbrock/artbrock.com/targeted-currencies/_vision.md

 Event Tickets --> Scalpers

-The advent of Germ Theory didn’t instantly solve everyone’s problems.
+The advent of Germ Theory didn't instantly solve everyone's problems.
 People had to learn new things; for example, washing their hands instead of making the sign to avert the evil eye.

 We have a rich vocabulary in the world of objects but a weaker one in the world of complex systems and processes.
 Currencies are all about process.